MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/saml2-settings.md

 .SYNOPSIS

-Constructs an IdP-initiated SSO URL to access a portal page on the service provider.
+Constructs an IdP-initiated SSO URL to access a website page on the service provider.

 .PARAMETER path

-The path to the portal page.
+The path to the website page.

 .PARAMETER rpid